jheddings/notes2notion/README.md

 python3 main.py --config notes2notion.yaml
 ```

 You will see the script print the name of each note as it is processed.
-If you
-specified the Import Log, you can see the progress in real time.

 # Limitations